Hedge Fund Interview Questions and Answers

 Hedge Fund Interview Question#16 – State some of the products in which the hedge fund will normally make its investments?

-Answer: The hedge fund is free to make investments into any kind of financial instruments but it will normally depend on the strategy it adopts.
+Answer: The hedge fund is free to make investments into any financial instruments, but it will generally depend on the strategy it adopts.
 Normally, the investment will be in:

 - Equity Shares